uber-go/fx/README.md

 ## Compatibility

-UberFx is compatible with Go 1.7 and above.
+Fx is compatible with Go 1.7 and above.

 ## License